awortmann/awortmann.github.io/_pages/service.md

 Overall, I have chaired for over 25 conferences and workshops.
 Please find selected highlights below.

+- Program chair of the [Software Engineering 2024]https://se2024.se.jku.at/) conference
-- Program chair of the [Euromicro Conference on Software Engineering and Advanced Applications 2022](https://dsd-seaa2022.iuma.ulpgc.es/).
+- Track chair of the track “Model-Driven Engineering and Modeling Languages” of the [SEAA 2023](https://dsd-seaa2023.com/) conference
 - Workshop chair of the [Modellierung 2022](https://qfam.gi.de/modellierung2022) conference
 - Workshop chair of the [Software Engineering 2021 Conference](https://www.se-2022.de/)
 - Track chair of the track "Industry 4.0" at the [International Conference on Business Informatics 2021](https://cbi2021.events.unibz.it/)